mishka-group/mishka_installer/README.md

 ## Build purpose
 ---

 Imagine you are going to make an application that will have many plugins built for it in the future.
 But the fact that many manipulations will be made on your source code makes it difficult to maintain the application.
-For example, you present a content management system for your users, and now they need to activate a section for registration and SMS; the system allows you to present your desired input/output absolutely plugin oriented to your users and makes it possible for the developers to write their required applications beyond the core source code.
+For example, you present a content management system for your users, and now they need to activate a section for registration and `SMS`; the system allows you to present your desired input/output absolutely plugin oriented to your users and makes it possible for the developers to write their required applications beyond the core source code.
 > We have used this library in the [Mishka content management system](https://github.com/mishka-group/mishka-cms).

 **NOTICE: Do not use the master branch; this library is under heavy development.** Expect version 0.0.3, and for using the new features, please wait until a new release is out.

-## Plugin management system implementation theory
+### Plugin management system theory and installation of Elixir libraries at `runtime`
 ---
-The library categorizes your whole software design structure into many parts; and has an appropriate dependency that is optional with `Genserver`; it considers a monitoring branch for each of your plugins, which results in fewer errors and `downtime`.
-The considered part:

-1. Behaviors and events
-2. Recalling or `Hook` with priority
-3. `State` management and links to the database (`PostgreSQL` support)

-Except from the 1st item, which can be redefined based on the developer's needs in his/her personal systems, the remaining items are almost constant, and a lot of functions will be handed to the developer to manage each plugin.
+The functionality of this library can be conceptualized as an architectural potential that is composed of two primary components, which are as follows:
+1. Event management
+2. Managing removal and installation of Elixir plugins without `downtime`.

+When a programmer uses this library for his own software development, we sought to ensure that in addition to the established capabilities, he also has access to a set of appropriate standards for software development that are based on preset behaviors that can be applied.
+This was our goal.
+It streamlines and organizes the work of a group working on a project while also facilitating the creation of software.

+Error control and tree structure, which enable us to develop a system that is robust and trustworthy, are two of the guiding ideas behind the construction of this library, which has garnered attention from people all around the world.
+The MishkaInstaller library can be created in various systems, and it provides fundamental capabilities such as the management of plugin states and the application of standard behaviors.
+These features can all be accessed by specified hooks in the library.

 ## Behaviors and events
 ---